Table of Contents

 The alien genre of film is usually defined by action thrillers, the paradigm example of this being Ridley Scott’s definitive franchise Alien.
-Other alien movies though use the otherworldly creatures as a vehicle for comedy (i.e. The Men in Black franchise) or fantasy like Steven Spielberg’s E.T.
-(1982) and also while rare as a movie for drama and romance like Robert Zemeckis’ Contact.
+Other alien movies use the otherworldly creatures as a vehicle for comedy (e.g. The Men in Black franchise), fantasy like Steven Spielberg’s E.T.
+(1982), and, while rare, as a drama and romance like Robert Zemeckis’ Contact.

 In addition to chronologically cataloging the cinematic history of aliens in film, the list also functions as a visual history of what aliens look like and how we have conceptualized and visualized their physicality in pop culture over the last century.
 This ranges from the slimy monsters of 80s films to more abstract beings we see in later films like Arrival (2016).

 A second mission is sent to Mars to uncover the fate of the first.
 When they find only one survivor out of ten, they assume that he killed the other members in order to stay alive—but he insists they were killed by an alien life form.
 As the crew’s bad luck would have it, that alien life form sneaked onto the ship and begins killing them one-by-one as they return to earth.
 The movie’s plot was cited as the inspiration for the screenplay for Ridley Scott’s 1979 film Alien.